Skip to main content

 One of the primary steps owners employ with a dog that pulls, is to use a harness.
 Opinions vary between experts, but a harness gives the owner little, to no control over a dog, it should also be noted, that harnesses were put on animals to enable them to pull in the first place.
 Retractable leads might encourage pulling, so opting for a fixed-length leash could aid in training.
 Additionally, using treats or a favourite toy as positive reinforcement during training can be highly effective, but will not necessarily work with all dogs, particularly if the pulling is as a result of a behavioural factor rather than training.
 If you are usure if you have a training, or a behavioural issue, you would be better suited to enlisting the services of a qualified canine behaviourist, particularly if you have not been able to get the results you want through training.

 Ultimately, addressing excessive pulling on the lead requires dedication, consistency, and a deep understanding of your dog's behaviour.
 Back to Balance Canine Behaviourist will tell you exactly why your dog pulls on the lead, and will have them walking next to you in no time.
-To book a one to one session, get in touch via the contact page on the website.
+To book a one to one session, get in touch below.

 Azz Rainey has worked with a large number of dog behavioural issues over the years, including, separation anxiety, destructive behaviour, aggression, reactivity, high prey drive, extreme fear and resource guarding.